7.3 Hands

 Apart from finger configuration, hands can rotate in the three dimensions of space, which complicates their transcription in the flat page.
 SignWriting uses a combination of graphical features to represent hand orientation, encoded in the remaining tags for hands in this corpus.

-The first of them is the VAR
+The first of them is the VARiation.
+Graphically, it

 encodes the “alteration” of the basic shapes encoded in the previous